Search

 Default Produces Metadata:

-• 200 - Success "produces metadata" is added to all endpoints.
+• 200 - Success "produces metadata" is added if endpoint defines a response type.

 • 400 - Bad Request is added if there's a Validator associated with the endpoint.